York Police investigate fifth shooting in four days

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here.

-The latest shooting comes after York City Police investigated two homicides on March 5, one on the 600 block of Vander Ave and a second on the 300 block of W. North St.
+The latest shooting comes after York City Police investigated two homicides on March 5, one on the 600 block of Vander Avenue and a second on the 300 block of W. North Street.

+Those are the first two homicides in the city this year other than one in early January in which the owner of a Chinese restaurant shot a suspected robber.
+Police have said that shooting was justified, and the owner will not be prosecuted.

-Shootings were also reported in the area of N. Sherman St. and Wallace St., as well as S. Sheridan St. and School Pl.
+Shootings were also reported in the areas of N. Sherman Street. and Wallace Street. as well as S. Sheridan Street. and School Place.